alexandreborges/malwoverview/README.md

         (optional)  -p 1 use this option if you have a public Virus Total API.
 It forces a one minute wait every 4 malware samples, but allows obtaining a complete evaluation of the malware repository.
         (optional)  -w 1 used when the OS is Microsoft Windows.
+                    -u <url> SUBMIT a URL to the Virus Total scanning.
+                    -H <filehash> hash to be checked on Virus Total and Hybrid Analysis.
+                    -V <file name> SUBMIT a FILE(up to 32MB) to Virus Total scanning and read the report.
+                        Attention: use forward slash to specify the target file even on Windows systems.
+Furthermore, the minimum waiting time is set up in 90 seconds because the Virus Total queue.
+If an error occurs, so wait few minutes and try to access the report by using -f option.

         If you use Virus Total option, so it is necessary to edit the malwoverview.py and insert your VT API.

         Remember that public VT API only allows 4 searches per second (as shown at the image above).
 Therefore, if you